Tony Pulis: Bristol City

 Pulis was appointed manager of Bristol City in July 1999, prior to the start of the 1999–2000 season.
-A previous long stint at bitter rivals Bristol Rovers meant that Pulis's appointment was met with mixed reception.
+A previous long stint at rivals Bristol Rovers meant that Pulis's appointment was met with mixed reception.
 He made several reasonably big purchases including Steve Jones and former Rovers player Peter Beadle, but his popularity hit an all-time low only six months into his term as manager and when rumours surfaced of a switch to Portsmouth, home fans chanted for him to leave.
-He moved on to Portsmouth shortly, where Milan Mandarić had recently taken over as chairman.
+He moved on to Portsmouth, where Milan Mandarić had recently taken over as chairman.

 Portsmouth

 In January 2000, Pulis left Bristol City to become manager of Portsmouth.
-He took Portsmouth from the bottom three to mid-table but lasted only ten months in the job before being sacked and being replaced by Steve Claridge in October 2000.
+He took Portsmouth from the bottom three to mid-table but lasted only ten months in the job before being dismissed and replaced by Steve Claridge in October 2000.

 Stoke City

 Pulis was then out of work for two years, before the resignation of Stoke City's manager Steve Cotterill early into the 2002–03 season led to Pulis being given the job that November.
 Pulis immediately found himself in a relegation battle and it looked likely that the club would be relegated back to the Second Division only a year after being promoted.
 Pulis, however, completed the signings of striker Ade Akinbiyi and goalkeeper Mark Crossley, on loan from Crystal Palace and Middlesbrough respectively, who helped turn around the club's bad run.
 Stoke avoided relegation on the final day of the 2002–03 season with a 1–0 win over Reading at the Britannia Stadium, with Akinbiyi scoring the only goal of the match.
 Pulis rates Stoke's survival in 2002–03 as one of his best achievements in management.

 In the following season, 2003–04, Pulis guided the club to an 11th-place finish.
 Tensions grew between the manager and chairman, Gunnar Gíslason, in the 2004–05 season.
 Pulis was frustrated with his lack of transfer funds which led to Dave Brammer and Steve Simonsen, both of whom were free agents, being his only significant signings prior to the start of the season.
 Pulis, however, did add Anthony Pulis, his son, and Lewis Buxton to his squad in January 2005.
 The disagreement between Pulis and the club's Icelandic ownership culminated with Pulis parting company with the club on 28 June 2005.
-He was sacked for "failing to exploit the foreign transfer market" by then chairman Gíslason.
+He was dismissed for "failing to exploit the foreign transfer market" by then chairman Gíslason.
 Following his dismissal, Pulis bemoaned the club's decision to sell Ade Akinbiyi to Championship rivals Burnley, stating, "We sold our top scorer and never replaced him."
-Dutch manager Johan Boskamp was named as Pulis's successor on 29 June 2005, only a day after Pulis was sacked.
+Dutch manager Johan Boskamp was named as Pulis's successor on 29 June 2005, a day after Pulis was dismissed.